Published: June 28, 2024

 Once your stream is set to private, share the link with the people you want to invite.
 To access the stream, make sure they are part of your Twitch Team.

-Before going live streaming, it’s a good idea to test your setup.
+Before going live streaming and becoming popular, it's a good idea to test your setup.
 Start a private stream and check all the settings to ensure everything is working correctly.
 Invite a friend to join and give you feedback.
+If you're wondering how to take your streaming career to the next level, steps to become famous on Twitch include refining your setup, engaging with your audience, and promoting your streams across social media.

 Now that everything is set up, you can go live streaming with your private stream.
 Click "Start Private Streaming" in your broadcast software, and you're good to go.